Vanishing Hotel Room

 The Vanishing Hotel Room (also known as The Vanishing Lady) is an urban legend which alleges that during an international exposition in Paris, a daughter who returned after leaving her mother in a hotel room found the woman gone, and the hotel staff professed to have no knowledge of the missing woman.

 Legend

 A woman's mother is taken ill while they are traveling together in a foreign country.
 Leaving her mother resting in a hotel bed, the daughter makes a trip across town to pick up a needed prescription.
-Upon returning, she finds that both her mother and the hotel room that were staying in have disappeared.
+Upon returning, she finds that both her mother and the hotel room they were staying in have disappeared.
 The staff say they do not remember having seen either her or her mother before.

 Origin

 According to the Quote Investigator website and urban legend researcher Bonnie Taylor-Blake, the author of the earliest known instance of the legend was Nancy Vincent McClelland, who wrote a version in an article titled A Mystery of the Paris Exposition in The Philadelphia Inquirer of November 14, 1897.
 In this version, at the end, the daughter is told the truth by a French policeman about her mother's death from disease.
 The Quote Investigator and Taylor-Blake also found a version of the legend run in the Detroit Free Press in 1898 titled Porch Tales: The Disappearance of Mrs. Kneeb, written by Kenneth Herford.
 It is theorised that "Kenneth Herford" was a pen name for Karl Harriman.